dogweather/forkful/content/en/python/dates-and-times/getting-the-current-date.md

 weight: 29
 ---

-## What & Why?

-Fetching the current date in Python is a staple operation for many applications, such as logging, data analysis, and time-based decision-making.
-It's about retrieving the system's current date, which is crucial for tasks that depend on temporal context.

 ## How to:
 **Using the standard library `datetime`:**

 The `datetime` module in Python's standard library provides classes for manipulating dates and times.
 To get the current date, you can use the `date.today()` method.